NZ's lucky escape: Why losing the America's Cup is a blessing in disguise

 It has always felt like the Government is taking from the poor to give to the rich by supporting the America's Cup and trying to sell itself to the world as an adventure playground for billionaires.

-The justification to use public funds to support the America's Cup has long been based on the economic returns, with the Ministry of Business Innovation and Employment forecasting (pre-Covid) that the 2020 event would inject between $600m to $1bn into the national economy.
+The justification to use public funds to support the America's Cup has long been based on the economic returns, with the Ministry of Business, Innovation and Employment forecasting (pre-Covid) that the 2020 event would inject between $600m to $1billion into the national economy.

 But an estimated $436m of that was going to come from servicing and re-fitting superyachts that would be drawn here by the event and New Zealanders have to ask whether they want their tax dollars to be used as bait to lure Russian oligarchs, robber barons and other shady figures to port so their vanity toys can be upgraded.